-Risk assessment is a subjective process and no assurances can be guaranteed that subsequent inspections undertaken by enforcing authorities will not result in a different evaluation of the level of fire risk.
+Risk assessment is a subjective process, and it is not warranted that subsequent inspections undertaken by enforcing authorities will not result in a different evaluation of the level of fire risk.

-The supplier will provide a risk assessment report.
+The supplier will provide a fire risk assessment report.
 The report will identify the principles of the approach to fire safety which have been adopted for the premises.
-It is intended that the fire risk assessment reports should, among other things, be used as a reference document, when changes or maintenance are carried out in the premises.
+It is intended that the fire risk assessment report should, amongst other things, be used as a reference document, when changes or maintenance are carried out in the premises.

-The supplier's standard fire risk assessment reports will adopt a structured approach to the fire risk assessment, which largely follows the principles in either, PAS 79-1:2020 (Premises other than housing) or PAS 79-2:2020 (Housing) which has been superseded by BS 9792:2025 Fire risk assessment.
-Housing.
-Code of practice, as appropriate.
-This approach covers the nine steps to fire risk assessment established in PAS 79-1 and PAS 79-2.
-A summary of the nine steps are provided in Annex 1 (at the end of this document) for information but does not form part of this scope.
+The supplier's standard fire risk assessment reports will adopt a structured approach to the fire risk assessment, which largely follows the principles in either PAS 79-1:2020 (Premises other than housing) or BS 9792:2025 (for housing) as appropriate.
+This approach covers the nine steps to fire risk assessment established in PAS 79-1 and BS 9792.
+A summary of the nine steps is provided in Annex 1 (at the end of this document) for information but does not form part of this scope.

-This does not imply that the sample template for recording findings contained with PAS 79-1, PAS 79-2 or BS 9792 need be used.
+This does not imply that the sample template for recording findings contained with PAS 79-1 or BS 9792 need be used.

-Should the client have any preference for an alternative scope of the fire risk assessment or the structure or layout of the report, then this is to be discussed and agreed with the client prior to commencement of work, and clearly defined within the schedule.
+Should the client have any preference for an alternative scope of the fire risk assessment or the structure or layout of the report, then this is to be discussed and agreed with the client prior to commencement of work, and is to be clearly defined within the schedule.